gmtsciencedev/scitq/docs/specific.md

     When using OVH Horizon, when you connect you default to a specific region (shown in the top gray line of the console, on the right of your public cloud project id).
 This is remembered from one login to another but may not be the right one.
 If you get the wrong one like an non-opened region, you will have inactive interfaces for the `Compute` sections, don't forget to change, just click on the region name and you will be able to choose the right region.

-Now go to the `Compute` : `Key pairs` section on [Horizon](https://horizon.cloud.ovh.net/project/key_pairs), and choose `Import Public Key` and copy paste the content of PYTQ server `/root/.ssh/id_rsa.pub` file in SSH key, give it a name, the keyname that should be set in Ansible `/etc/ansible/inventory/common` file, as noted [here](install.md#adapt-etcansibleinventorycommon).
+Now go to the `Compute` : `Key pairs` section on [Horizon](https://horizon.cloud.ovh.net/project/key_pairs), and choose `Import Public Key` and copy paste the content of scitq server `/root/.ssh/id_rsa.pub` file in SSH key, give it a name, the keyname that should be set in Ansible `/etc/ansible/inventory/common` file, as noted [here](install.md#adapt-etcansibleinventorycommon).
 If you change this parameter it will be automatically applied at next Ansible usage.

 This must be done for all the opened regions, so once you've imported the key for one region, change the region as explained in the note above and import the key to this new region, keeping the same key name.
 Do that iteratively for all the regions - there are not so many of them.